-Web content accessibility
+Web accessibility training

 At this time, UC Berkeley is working to meet the success criteria outlined in WCAG 2.0 AA.